U.S. consumers and stores face off over depth of holiday discounts

-NEW YORK/CHICAGO (Reuters) - Target Corp’s 10 percent discount on a $30.49 pair of embroidered curtains was not nearly enough to entice Valerie Jenkins, shopping in Chicago the weekend before Thanksgiving.
+NEW YORK/CHICAGO, Nov 24 (Reuters) - Target Corp’s 10 percent discount on a $30.49 pair of embroidered curtains was not nearly enough to entice Valerie Jenkins, shopping in Chicago the weekend before Thanksgiving.

 She expects the 60-70 percent off she got during the last holidays.
 “There were some very good deals this time last year,” she said.